lehicaldwell/Vault42-v1/README.md

     1 - add : This walks the user through adding a new credential set to the vault.
     2 - set : Used to change a password/key value
-    3 - rem : Used to remove a credential set. * THERE IS NO WAY OF RESTORING REMOVED CREDENTIALS * Yes.
-This will not be altered to prevent accidental leakage or theft.
+    3 - rem : Used to remove a credential set. * THERE IS NO WAY OF RESTORING REMOVED CREDENTIALS * Yes, this is intentional.
+I will not alter this in an effort to prevent accidental leakage or theft.
     4 - get : used to get the plaintext version of the account requested.
 The screen will clear after you press enter, and the plaintext version is lost to the ether.
 You cannot scroll up, it does not show in history.